thebytearray/Convertit/CONTRIBUTING.md

 # Contributing to ConvertIt

 Thank you for contributing to [ConvertIt](https://github.com/CodeWithTamim/Convertit)!
+This project is available on multiple platforms including Google Play Store and F-Droid.

 ## Getting Started